Illustrated FURNITURE Glossary............. Stained Glass Glossary

 Edward Miller started his business in Meriden, Connecticut, in the 1840's making and selling camphene and burning fluid burners.

 When Colonel Edwin L. Drake struck oil in Titusville in 1859, kerosene quickly became a safe and affordable lamp fuel.
-Miller envisioned an immediate need for burners for the new fuel and siezed the opportunity.
+Miller envisioned an immediate need for burners for the new fuel and seized the opportunity.

 In 1868, Miller constructed a brass rolling mill to keep up with his company's demand for brass

 As gas became a viable fuel source for cooking, heating and illumination, Miller entered into the manufacture of gas lighting fixtures and stoves.
 As the age of electricity beckoned, Miller followed the trend, or more appropriately, blazed new trails.
-He improved upon Thomas Edison's carbon filiment lamp by designing a tungsten filiment lamp.
+He improved upon Thomas Edison's carbon filament lamp by designing a tungsten filament lamp.
 Miller pioneered mercury vapor and fluorescent lighting systems in the late 1930's as well.

 Starting around 1884 through 1892, Edward Miller & Company manufactured the "ROCHESTER" line of lamps for The Rochester Lamp Company, located in New York City.
 They billed themselves as "The largest wholesale and retail lamp store in the world," with branch stores in London, Paris and Chicago.
 Edward Miller produced, according to the catalog, 2000 designs and of variations of the Rochester, and in every manner of lamp - table, hanging store lamp, hanging library lamp, pull-down hall lamps, bracket lamps, night lamps, and more.

 Edward Miller died in 1909 at the age of 82.
 The Miller Company is still in existence today.
-(Text source:

 Mold blown glass